syncfusion-content/xamarin-docs/Xamarin/Diagram/Stencil.md

 {% endtabs %}

 ## SymbolGroupExpandCollapse
-The ['SymbolGroupExpandCollapseEvent'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.SymbolGroupExpandCollapseEventArgs.html) will triggers when the Symbol Group is expand or collapse in ['Stencil'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.Stencil.html).The following code example explains how to create a SymbolGroupExpandCollapseEvent trigger.
+The ['SymbolGroupExpandCollapseEvent'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.SymbolGroupExpandCollapseEventArgs.html) will be triggered when the Symbol Group is expand or collapse in ['Stencil'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.Stencil.html).The following code example explains how to create a SymbolGroupExpandCollapseEvent trigger.
 {% tabs %}
 {% highlight c# %}
 diagram.SymbolGroupExpandCollapse += Diagram_SymbolGroupExpandCollapse;